 The California Academy of Sciences Endolith Endowment Fund, LP (the "Partnership") is a limited partnership which commenced operations on December 22, 2014.
-The Partnership serves as a single investor fund for the administrative convenience of the Academy ("Limited Partner").
-Cambridge Associates Resources, LLC serves as the General Partner.
-Since December 22, 2014 there has only been one Limited Partner, the Academy.
-As of June 30, 2019 and 2018, respectively, investments held in the Partnership were \$181,890,080 and \$175,791,931 and total assets were \$182,420,703 and \$181,396,279.
-The Partnership's investments are included in the Academy's consolidated financial statements and accompanying disclosures as the Academy owns 99.9% of the Partnership.
+The Partnership serves as a single investor fund for the administrative convenience of the Academy (the "Limited Partner").
+Since December 22, 2014, there has only been one Limited Partner, the Academy.
+Effective March 1, 2020, HCP CAS Management, LLC, a Delaware limited liability company, assumed the role as the Partnership's General Partner (the "General Partner") and Cambridge Associates Resources, LLC, a Delaware limited liability company, transitioned out as the General Partner.
+The Partnership shall be dissolved any time there are no Limited Partners of the Partnership or upon an event occurring as described in the Amended and Restated Limited Partnership Agreement, effective as of February 1, 2020 (the "Partnership Agreement").
+Hall Capital Partners LLC (the "Investment Manager"), a SEC registered investment advisor, is the sole member of HCP CAS Management, LLC and is the investment manager of the Partnership.

+As of June 30, 2020 and 2019, respectively, investments held in the Partnership were \$159,506,111 and \$181,890,080 and total assets were \$180,361,394 and \$182,420,703.
+The Partnership's investments are included in the Academy's consolidated financial statements and accompanying disclosures as the Academy owned 100% and 99.9% of the Partnership as of June 30, 2020 and 2019, respectively.